datumorphism/datumorphism.github.io/content/til/machine-learning/pandas-groupby-caveats.md

 tags:
 - Python
 - Pandas
 summary: Pandas Groupby Does Not Guarantee Unique Content in Groupby Columns, it also considers the datatypes.
-Dealing with mixed types requires additional attentioin.
+Dealing with mixed types requires additional attention.
 ---